Last Updated on August 6, 2022

 A 1litre bottle of water at the water taxi terminal is $2BZD/$1USD.
 It is cheaper here than at the shops on Caye Caulker island.
 (And a lot cheaper than the $4USD bottle I bought at Miami Airport which was half the size…and then left under the chair in the departure lounge…FAIL)

 If you are travelling with luggage/a suitcase, these actually travel on a different boat.
 You will need to check it in at the entrance of the terminal and collect it at the end of the dock on arrival.
 I had a backpack and a personal item and these were allowed to stay with me on the boat.
 A lot of other travellers were confused by the whole ‘luggage travelling separately’.
 I heard a lot of questions being asked as to where to pick their cases.

 I travelled in low season (June) and the boat was quite tiny, there’s also not a lot of shade on board.
-The journey to Caye Caulker takes around 45 minutes.
+The journey from Belize City to Caye Caulker takes around 45 minutes.
 I was lucky the days I travelled, the ride was quite smooth.
 When I was back in Belize City, I met up with a couple that said their ride over the following day was really choppy!
 I even saw dolphins on one of my journeys!

 TIP – Be aware of ‘island time’.
 It may have been because I was in low season, but I rocked up at the boat dock in Caye Caulker to get the 3.30pm water taxi back to Belize City and I was told it was leaving at 3.10pm instead.
 Thankfully I had arrived in plenty of time!
 Things like weather can also cause delays.
 And make sure you don’t miss the last ferry of the day!